skipjack/better-frontend-test/INSTRUCTIONS.md

   screen and also sent to the server's API endpoint described in previous step
 * There is no need for persistence (database or otherwise)
 * Choose any frameworks (or no frameworks)
-* Provide the entire source code (without node_modules) and instructions how to start it.
 * Supported browsers: Chrome 65 or later